simonprickett/simonprickett.github.io/_posts/2023-09-02-building-the-lego-creator-land-rover-defender.md

 If you'd like to get your own Defender, [pick up a kit over at the Lego website](https://www.lego.com/en-gb/product/land-rover-classic-defender-40650)!
 If you're interested in learning more about real Land Rover Defenders, [Wikipedia](https://en.wikipedia.org/wiki/Land_Rover_Defender) has a lot of detail.

 Check out my previous Lego build... the [Audi Quattro S1](/building-the-lego-audi-quattro).
+I've also subsequently documented my experience building the Lego [Creator Shuttle](/building-the-lego-creator-shuttle).
 Have fun!